If you’re looking for Mint alternatives, there are plenty of options out there that can help you get your finances and savings accounts in order.

-It is the ultimate money management app.
-Not only does it support multiple currencies, but you can pay bills and monitor investments within Banktivity as well!
+It’s the ultimate money management app.
+Not only does it support multiple currencies, but you can make bill payments and monitor investments within Banktivity as well!

-With its free 30 day trial period that will give you everything, you’ll be able to explore this money management app to see if it’s right for you.
-Credit cards are required, however, and they will be billed after the free version is over.
+With its free 30-day trial period that will give you everything, you’ll be able to explore this money management app to see if it’s right for you.

 It helps you create envelopes for monthly and future spending, even infrequent categories like birthday shopping or auto maintenance, so you can stay on top of your finances!

 MoneyDance has many features, including budgeting and tracking investments.
 With the app, you may track your expenses and invoices.
-There’s also free bill pay so that your bills are paid on time!
+There’s also free bill pay to schedule upcoming bills!

-Simplifi helps you track transactions by automatically categorizing your expenses and keeping tabs on what is coming up in the future.
+Simplifi helps with budget tracking by automatically categorizing your expenses and keeping tabs on what is coming up in the future.
 You can also set savings goals to help you reach your goals faster.

-It’s not an investment management tool, but it does provide basic financial information and tools.
-Basic memberships start at $9.99 per year or Premium memberships are $39.99 per year, but you can give it a test run with their 45-day free trial.
+Basic memberships start at $9.99 per year, or Premium memberships are $39.99 per year, but you can give it a test run with their 45-day free trial.

 15. Budgeting Templates